Every year that we’ve gardened in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.

-With cold hardy plants, we know that they will show some signs of stress as soon as they are exposed to particularly cool temperatures.
+With cold hardy plants, we know that they will show some signs of stress as soon as they are exposed to mid-30 degree temperatures.
 However, we’ve also seen them bounce back quite well, despite this.

-If your plants are showing some signs of cold stress, bring them back inside for a day or so.
+If your plants are showing signs of cold stress, bring them back inside for a day or so.
 Let them warm back up, recover, and then perhaps try again on a bit nicer of a day.

 The Indoor Garden Shuffle

 As we’ve mentioned, we are pushing the limits to allow us to grow more plants in a limited amount of space.
 We are intentionally oversubscribing the indoor growing space that we have.

 We manage this problem in a couple of different ways.